 Myth: Arbitration will only be used to resolve a small number of cases.

 Fact: In states that have implemented arbitration like New York and Texas, the number of arbitration cases has been increasing over time, sometimes with a growing backlog and wait times for resolution.
-Since 2017, the use of arbitration in New York has increased by 450 percent, and in Texas, the state has a growing backlog of over 4,000 mediation requests that have built since it moved to dispute resolution.
+From 2015 to 2018, the use of arbitration in New York increased by 770 percent, and in Texas, the state has a growing backlog of over 4,000 mediation requests that have built since it moved to dispute resolution.

 Additional resources on surprise bills: